All The Things you Probably Won't be Told about The Yorkshire Terrier!

 It is just something genetic about their breed that makes it harder for them to get this connection.
 With that being said, you need to be compassionate when they do have accidents.

-You never want to hit your Yorkshire terrier if they do have an accident in your home.
-This will make your dog afraid of you as well as confused about what is expected from them.
+You never want to hit your dog if it does have an accident in your home.
+This will make your dog afraid of you as well as confused about what is expected from it.

-You do want to give them plenty of love and attention when they do things properly.
-They will quickly learn that this pleases you and continue to do so.
+You do want to give it plenty of love and attention when it does things properly.
+It will quickly learn that this pleases you and continue to do so.

 Keep a good eye on your Yorkshire terrier during housebreaking.
 If you see that he or she is starting to go don’t let them finish.
-Instead take them outside and let them finish there.
+Instead, stop them immediately, take them outside and let them finish there.

-There are some very good cleaners you can use that are also safe for your Yorkshire terrier and gentle to use on your carpets.
+There are some very good cleaners you can use that are also safe for your pup and gentle to use on your carpets.

-Crate training is the most effective method according to researchers for housebreaking Yorkshire terriers.
+Crate training is the most effective method according to researchers for housebreaking any puppy.
 This is a process you can easily incorporate for a low cost.

-You need to get your Yorkie used to the crate first though to alleviate any anxiety they may have about going in there.
+However, you need to get your dog used to the crate first to alleviate any anxiety it may have about going in there.

 Yorkshire terriers are wonderful dogs to have around.
 They can be a part of your home for a good 10-15 years depending on their health.
 Don’t let the fact that they can be difficult to housebreak prevent you from all the other good things they offer.